Yaroster/skoomaDen.me/src/content/blog/Arabes et Chinois Le Mur Des Cultures.md

 These specifics are also reflected in app design.
 Unlike Western standards, which prioritize clean interfaces with clear spacing and distinct calls to action, Chinese apps adopt a radically different approach.
 Their interfaces are dense, almost saturated with information.
 This is partly due to the nature of the Chinese language, whose ideographic system allows for a lot of information in few characters.
 Additionally, Chinese can be read in multiple directions, increasing visual density.

-> "In the West, red is often associated with danger or prohibition, while in China, it symbolizes prosperity and serenity."
+> <mark>"In the West, red is often associated with danger or prohibition, while in China, it symbolizes prosperity and serenity."</mark>

 The color palette differs as well.
 In the West, red is often associated with danger or prohibition, while in China, it symbolizes prosperity and serenity.
 These visual codes, deeply rooted in local culture, may confuse Western users, for whom these interfaces might seem chaotic.
 However, this is not disorder but a different organization, tailored to specific cultural expectations.